LOST-STATS/lost-stats.github.io/Other/task_scheduling_with_github_actions.md

 Note that if the name of your main branch is not `main` (for instance, it may be `master`), you will need to change `HEAD:main` to whatever your main branch is called (e.g., `HEAD:master`).

 Also note that we are setting an environment variable here.
-Specfically, in the `env:` section we're setting the `TOKEN` environment variable to `${{ secrets.GITHUB_TOKEN }}`.
+Specfically, in the `env:` section we're setting the `TOKEN` environment variable to `{% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}`.
 This is a a special value that Github generates for each run of your action that allows your action to manipulate its own repository.
 In this case, it's allowing it to push a commit back to the central repository.

 ## And that's all!